keajs/kea-docs/docs/installation.md

 ## Set up Kea's context

 Kea stores all of its data on a **context**, which must be set up before any `logic` can be used.
 This context stores a reference to the redux store, initializes all plugins, caches all built logic and keeps track of what is mounted and what is not.

 To set it up, just call `resetContext(options)` before rendering your app.

-Then also wrap your `<App />` with Redux's `<Provider />`, getting the `store` from `getContext()`.
+Then wrap your `<App />` with Redux's `<Provider />`, getting the `store` from `getContext()`.

 This is how your `index.js` would look like if you used `create-react-app`: